MicrosoftDocs/cloud-adoption-framework/docs/migrate/prerequisites/migrate-from-multiple-datacenters.md

 ---
-title: Multiple datacenters
+title: Migrating from multiple datacenters
-description: Multiple datacenters
+description: Understand considerations when migrating to Azure from multiple existing datacenters.
-author: martinekuan
+author: Zimmergren
-ms.author: martinek
+ms.author: tozimmergren
-ms.date: 07/01/2020
+ms.date: 02/29/2024
 ms.topic: conceptual
 ---

-# Multiple datacenters
+# Migrating from multiple datacenters

 Often the scope of a migration involves the transition of multiple datacenters.
 The following guidance expands the scope of the [Azure migration guide](../azure-migration-guide/index.md) to address multiple datacenters.

 ## General scope expansion

-Most of the effort required in this scope expansion occurs during the prerequisites, assess, and optimize processes of a migration.
+Most of the effort required in this scope expansion occurs when preparing and assessing a workload for migration, and ongoing management of a migrated workload.

 ## Suggested prerequisites